 - 1. An intra-college, interdisciplinary, but coherent combination of courses drawn from a minimum of two and a maximum of four instructional areas of study; or - 2.
-Up to 45 semester credit hours awarded by the college for documentable educational experiences or courses completed at another college judged by Washington State to be of college level; or - 3.
-An unusual but academically coherent combination of technical and general studies courses.
+Up to 45 semester credit hours awarded by the college for documentable educational experiences or courses completed at another college judged by Washington State to be of college level.